endel/ecs/README.md

 - This module defines a `Component` that extends from `Schema`.
 - ECSY _and_ `@colyseus/schema` require the end user to to define the "schema" of the data structure
     - I'm overriding the ECSY's `registerComponent()` to replicate the definitions from `@colyseus/schema` (through the `@type()` annotation) into ECSY's schema.
-- ECSY has a component called `TagComponent` that does not have any data on it.
-This conflicts with `@colyseus/schema`, as every `Schema` instance is required to hold at least one property.
+- ~ECSY has a component called `TagComponent` that does not have any data on it.
+This conflicts with `@colyseus/schema`, as every `Schema` instance is required to hold at least one property.~ - @colyseus/schema@^1.0.0-alpha.29 now allows to have intermediary "abstract" structures with no fields.
 - The [test scenario](test/EcsTest.ts) is able to encode the `World` into ~1236 bytes.
     - The test scenario has 50 entities with 3 components on each of them - two vectors and a component holding a string.